 SIQUIJOR-DUMAGUETE TRIP PART 1: DIY ITINERARY AND BUDGET

 SIQUIJOR – DUMAGUETE TRIP.
-For those who are asking me, how much would it take to visit the Siquijor Island.
-Here’s my Itinerary and Budget.
+For those who are asking me, how much would it take to visit the Siquijor Island?
+Here are my Itinerary and Budget.

 I had been wanting to go on a solo backpacking trip, but I was scared.
-I had hesitations and somehow, I admit that I actually enjoyed travelling with fellow travelers.
+I had hesitations and somehow, I admit that I actually enjoyed traveling with fellow travelers.

 But moving with friends can be hard at times, particularly with our individual agendas.
 Others are not available on the dates I am free and vice-versa.
 So finally, I decided to go alone.

 At first, I was scheduled to go to the Islas de Gigantes, but the night before my trip I was informed by a friend that traveling to the Island on these dates is quite challenging because of the weather.
 Right away, I felt the benefit of going alone, I altered my plan at once.
 Instead of going to Islas de Gigantes, I decided to visit Siquijor Island.

 So let me share with you the first of my DIY ITENIRARY AND BUDGET in this SIQUIJOR-DUMAGUETE travel series.